estebanmunchjones2019/plugin-based-architecture-article/Readme.md

 <script src="path-to-web-component-file"></script>
 ```

-3) Then, **set a global variable** in the same file, to let the app decide whether the Web Component should be used or not in the app (plugged it or not), enabling the feature it provides:
+3) Then, **set a global variable** in the same file, to let the app decide whether the Web Component should be used or not (plugged it or not), enabling the feature it provides:

 ```html
 <!--index.html of a React, Vue or Angular app -->